maanav13579/CompSci_372_Final_Project/README.md

 ```
 ## Quick Start Using Google Colab

+1. Clone the repo and upload it to Google Drive
-1. Open the notebook in Google Colab
+2. Open a notebook in Google Colab
-2. Run the setup cell to mount Google Drive and install dependencies:
+3. Run the setup cell to mount Google Drive and install dependencies:
 ```python
 from google.colab import drive drive.mount('/content/drive')